 Leaning Tower of Pisa

 The popular leaning tower of Pisa needs no introduction.
 It is featured among the fabulous monuments created by humans.
 This tower is also listed as one of the seven wonders of the ancient world.
 There are several bell towers worldwide, but none has caught the imagination of the tourist population like the leaning tower of Pisa.
-Although we have heard many notations of the Leaning tower of Pisa facts, we bring you some unheard facts and stories surrounding this popular tourist attraction in the Pisa town of Rome.
+Although we have heard many notations of the Leaning Tower of Pisa facts, we bring you some unheard facts and stories surrounding this popular tourist attraction in the Pisa town of Rome.

 What is the story behind the Leaning Tower of Pisa?